michaelbironneau/analyst/docs-src/docs/transform.md

 * `LOOKUP`: Performs a lookup using outer or inner join condition
 * `AGGREGATE`: Applies aggregates such as `SUM()` to the data
+* `APPLY`: Apply a scalar function to the data.
+At present only `CAST` is supported.

 Both are documented more extensively in the [Transforms](transforms.md) page.